sveltejs/kit/documentation/docs/12-cli.md

 - `-h`/`--host` — expose the server to the network.
 - `-H`/`--https` — launch an HTTPS server using a self-signed certificate.
 Useful for testing HTTPS-only features on an external device

+> This command will fail if the specified (or default) port is unavailable.
+To use an alternative port instead of failing, set the [`config.kit.vite.server.strictPort`](/docs/configuration#vite) option to `false`.

 ### svelte-kit build

 Builds a production version of your app, and runs your adapter if you have one specified in your [config](/docs/configuration).
 It accepts the following option: